 BLOOMSBURG Bloomsburg University of PA is currently offering students the opportunity to participate in daily virtual as well as in-person information sessions and tours.
 In order to learn more and register for a visit they are more than welcome to visit this link, https://admissions.bloomu.edu/admissions-aid/visit.

 Bowdoin: As you start to identify your college wish lists, you may be searching for ways to better understand a college.
-You can begin with a number of virtual options, including short live information sessions, virtual tours, and plenty of video content on social media.
+While our campus is closed* to visitors, our admissions counselors and students are ready to connect with you virtually.

 DREXEL Drexel’s Undergraduate Virtual Experience.
 This online opportunity is a great way for students and their families to get answers to their questions and learn about everything Drexel has to offer through live chat sessions with admissions representatives, virtual information sessions and tours, videos, student stories, downloadable brochures, and more.

-George Washington Virtual High School Visit Week COVID-19 has changed the way we learn, live, and work.
+George Washington COVID-19 has changed the way we learn, live, and work.
 It also impacted your ability to visit GW and for us to meet you at college fairs this spring.
 We are very disappointed to not have the opportunity to share what we love most about GW.
 Therefore, we are launching GW Virtual Visits.
-Meet with the Northeast Team – Luke (PA, VT, NH, ME)

-Harcum College is offering students one-on-one meetings with admissions counselors.
-These can easily be arranged at the website.
+Harcum College Although we can’t meet with you on campus, we are still available Monday-Friday to meet with you virtually to discuss your educational goals.
 They have created a video to help you Get to Know Harcum College.
 They are also offering virtual information sessions by major.
 See the Vet Services tour here.

 IUP Culinary Program Events– Our virtual visit to the culinary campus features an admissions presentation and campus tour.
 Meet our students and faculty, and learn about degree options, job placement, student life, and more! welcome.iup.edu